 These are particularly useful if you’ve got one of the newer Apple products with a Lightning Connector.
 Because the chances of other people having one to borrow is still a bit hit and miss.

-With regards to durability, the ChargeKey has survived perfectly fine on my keyring which includes three keys and a Leatherman multi-tool.
+These sound like useful products, but will they fall to pieces over time?
+The ChargeKey has survived perfectly fine on my keyring which includes three keys and a Leatherman multi-tool.
 It’s dealt with the daily usage of my keyring so far with no signs of any scratches or damage.
 I’ll come back with an update to see how well it holds up, but so far I’m pleased with it.

 I do like the minimalist design of both products as I’m someone always trying to save space wherever possible these days.
 Some people may question why the connectors do not have covers over them.
 While I can understand that concern, I think that complicating the design may have added to the cost.
 It may also have just been something that often got lost anyway — how many times have you seen USB memory sticks with missing lids or covers?

-If you real have concerns about durability, you might be better off going for the ChargeCard.
+If you really have concerns about durability, you might be better off going for the ChargeCard.
 It sits in the safety of my wallet until needed, so no risk of any damage there.

-Nomad have now officially launched their products here in the UK and are available at Amazon UK priced at around £20.
+Nomad has now officially launched their products here in the UK and they’re available at Amazon UK priced at around £20.
 So you can now order a Nomad ChargeKey or ChargeCard with no fear of extra delivery and customs charges pushing up the cost.

-Overall, I really like both of these products and have already recommended them to friends and family.
+Overall, I really like both of these USB phone-charging adapters and have already recommended them to friends and family.